capj05/PythonArchTesting/docs/configuration.md

 - `[performance]`
 - `[memory]`

-## Compatibility Notes
+## Removed Sections

-- `[type_check]` still exists in the config schema for compatibility, but it is not part of the active user-facing annotation-first pipeline documented here.
-  Most users should ignore it.
+- `[type_check]` is no longer supported.
+Validation now fails if it appears in a user config file.